-Southern Frogfruit (Phyla stoechadifolia) is a perennial plant that typically grows between 6 to 18 inches in height, featuring delicate purple flowers that bloom year-round.
-It thrives in full sun and requires consistently moist to wet soil, making it sensitive to dry conditions.
-This state-endangered species is neither tolerant of salt nor drought.
-Southern Fogfruit plays a crucial role in the ecosystem as a larval host for several butterfly species, including the Common Buckeye, Phaon Crescent, and White Peacock caterpillars.
-Additionally, it serves as a vital nectar source for various butterfly species.
+Southern Fogfruit thrives in full sun and requires consistently moist to wet soil, making it sensitive to dry conditions.
+It is important to note that this state-endangered species is neither tolerant of salt nor drought.
+Despite its specific growing requirements, Southern Fogfruit plays a crucial role in the ecosystem.
+It serves as a larval host for several butterfly species, including the Common Buckeye, Phaon Crescent, and White Peacock caterpillars.
+Additionally, it is a vital nectar source for various butterfly species, supporting local pollinator populations.

 /mp